kervo/KervinAriasCv/README.md

 Google Chrome to verify that the site is responsive and to fix margings or paddings.

-I had a problem with the alignment of my footer because I wanted to divide it in 3 sections.
-When I stood back and see that two sections were built with `ul` list I decided to leave them in one section with a `col-4` width and the copy right on the left as it's a longer line `col-8`
+>Fixing footer links: I had a problem with the alignment of my footer because I wanted to divide it in 3 sections.
+When I stood back and see that two sections were built with `ul` I decided to leave them in one section with a `col-4` width and the copyright on the left as it's a longer line `col-8` then another problem came; links on the right don't look well.